Clindamycin cream is used to treat bacterial vaginosis.

 If you have any questions about this medicine, ask your pharmacist.

-- Manufacturer's PIL, Dalacin® Cream 2%; Pharmacia Limited, The electronic Medicines Compendium.
-Dated July 2011.
+Manufacturer's PIL, Dalacin® Cream 2%; Pfizer Limited, The electronic Medicines Compendium.
+Dated August 2014.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.